 Born in Chicago, David Ives was educated at Northwestern University and the Yale School of Drama.
 A Guggenheim Fellow in playwriting, he is probably best known for his one-act comedies collected in two anthologies, All in the Timing (1994) and Time Flies and Other Short Plays (2001).
 His young adult novels include Monsieur Eek (2001), Scrib (2005) and Voss (2008).
 Ives adapted Mark Twain's 1898 play Is He Dead? for Broadway in 2007.

 P.J.
 O'Rourke is a political satirist, journalist, and writer.
-In 1973 he began an eight-year run with humor magazine National Lampoon, where he served as both Managing Editor and Editor-in-Chief.
-He is the author of more than fourteen books, including The Bachelor Home Companion (1987), Give War a Chance (1992), and Don't Vote--It Just Encourages the Bastards (2010).
+In 1973, he began an eight-year run with humor magazine National Lampoon, where he served as both Managing Editor and Editor-in-Chief.
+He is the author of more than seventeen books, including The Bachelor Home Companion (1987), Give War a Chance (1992), and Don't Vote--It Just Encourages the Bastards (2010).

 Born in Hannibal, Missouri, author Ron Powers has written more than fourteen books, including two acclaimed biographies of Mark Twain, Dangerous Water: A Biography of the Boy Who Became Mark Twain (1999) and Mark Twain: A Life (2005).
 Equally at home on television and in print, Powers has won both a Pulitzer Prize and an Emmy Award.
 Flags of Our Fathers (2000), co-authored with James Bradley, was made into a feature film by Clint Eastwood in 2006.

 Richard Rodriguez may be best known for his trilogy of memoirs: Hunger of Memory: The Education of Richard Rodriguez (1982), Days of Obligation: An Argument with My Mexican Father (1992), and Brown: The Last Discovery of America (2002).
+Recent books include Darling: A Spiritual Autobiography (2013).
 For more than ten years, Rodriguez appeared as an essayist on The NewsHour with Jim Lehrer.